Santa Catalina Mountains: Name

 The Catalinas were originally named the "Sierra de la Santa Catarina" as depicted on a German map from 1875 or "Santa Catrina Mountains" as in a prior map dating back to 1864.
 A successive map from 1890 still referred to the Catalinas as the "Santa Catarina Mountains."
 However, a map from 1895 depicted the range with the name "Santa Catalina."
 Various maps during the 1880s and 1890s referred to the range as either "Santa Catarina" or "Santa Catalina."
 However, by 1902 the range was officially designated the "Santa Catalina Mountains," as the United States General Land Office established the Santa Catalina Forest Reserve that year, encompassing 155520 acres (later to become the Santa Catalina National Forest.)
 As such, the name of the range apparently morphed into the current "Santa Catalina Mountains" sometime between 1890 and 1902, but each previous version of the name always referred to the namesake St. Catherine.

 National Forest

 Following the Gadsden Purchase, Americans increasingly moved into the Arizona Territory and focused on the Catalinas in search of gold, silver, and copper beginning in the 1850s.
 By the late 1880s, residents of southern Arizona desired protection for the Catalinas, and the U.S. Congress authorized the President to designate specific lands around the U.S. to be removed from the public domain under the Forest Reserve Act of 1891.
 As mentioned above, the Santa Catalina Forest Reserve was created on July 2, 1902, and after the National Forest Service was organized in 1905, the reserve became the Santa Catalina National Forest on March 4, 1907.
 On July 1, 1908, it was combined with two other nearby national forests (Dragoon and Santa Rita) to create the present Coronado National Forest.

+Ecology

+The Catalinas are characterized by rugged peaks and rocks and deep canyons and slopes.
+From the base of desert lowlands to the high point of Mount Lemmon and subalpine forests, there is an elevation change of 6,371 feet.
+This significant elevation change results in diverse ecosystems.
+Many high elevation south-facing slopes are dominated by ponderosa pines.
+The deeper canyons at greater elevations, particularly those fed by running streams, give rise to rich hardwood forests, where species such as bigtooth maple, aspen, New Mexico locust, Arizona walnut, Gambel oak, and velvet ash flourish.

+Climate and Weather

+Elevation plays a defining role in shaping the climate of the Santa Catalina Mountains.
+The lower reaches reflect their Sonoran Desert surroundings, with scorching summers, mild winters, and predominantly dry conditions.
+Climbing higher, temperatures gradually cool and rainfall becomes more abundant, creating a temperate environment that sustains a diverse array of plants and animals.
+Precipitation follows a two-season rhythm throughout the mountains: winter brings steady rains, while the North American Monsoon sweeps in during late summer, delivering dramatic afternoon thunderstorms.